How can all teachers get our young people to remember stuff?

 - And if students become stuck, then what?

-Providing teacher with autonomy is also a social justice issue
+Providing teachers with autonomy is also a social justice issue

 I was reading up on teacher-autonomy for my doctoral research today: Alarmingly, teacher agency in the U.K. is one of the lowest in all OECD countries when look closely at the latest TALIS survey, curriculum choice also features low on teacher-autonomy.
 Recent research by the Teacher Development Trust suggests that our teachers find autonomy the most in the following aspects of school life: Seating plans, teaching methods and lesson plans compared to collecting data and setting personal CPD goals the worst.